CAG07/dcc-party-tracker/README.md

 ### Part 4: Using the Web App

 #### For All Players
-- Open the site URL in any browser (desktop or mobile)
 - Character stats update automatically from Fantasy Grounds
 - Use the tabs on each character card to see details (Stats, Combat, Spells, etc.)